strowiseKim/Introduction-to-Natural-Language-Processing-team-project/README.md

 3. data_merge.ipynb
 --------------------------------------

-By running 1~3 with GPU:
+By running 1. to 3. with GPU:
 generated_essays_humanlike.csv, generated_essays_normal.csv, generated_essays_merged.csv is made
-Without running 1~3 files, it is able to run 4~9 files with those 3 csv files.
+Without running 1. to 3. files, it is able to run 4. to 9. files with those 3 csv files.

 --------------------------------------
 4. pattern_analysis.ipynb